DaviOSad/Tabela-de-Logaritmos/README.md

 # Tabela-de-Logaritmos
 This is a web project, coded for Calculus 1
+Made together with @catfmcastro and @